How Claude Built a Custom MailerLite Newsletter Header and Footer

 If you want to try this yourself, here's what to prepare before you start your conversation with Claude:

 Your content plan.
 Think about what you want in the header (logo, tagline, navigation links?) and footer (about text, social links, contact details?).
 Have your social media profile URLs ready.
+These are strategic decisions you need to make upfront.

-The Workflow
+The Workflow in Practice

-Then do the same for the footer.
+Then you do the same for the footer.
 Save it as a separate HTML block that sits at the bottom of your template.

 Is It Worth the Effort?